themarcba/simple-rpg/README.md

 * Added health display
 * Added backpack functionality (only liquids for now).
 Can be invoked with the space key.

+## 10/06/2019
+* Fixed a display error in Safari
+* Introducing actions (drink, smell, etc.) that can have effects (change of property).
+This is kept very abstract.
+Every object that inherits Affectable can be affected by an action.

 # Install

 Install needed packages: